Preparing your recycling for collections

-• Remove lids and wash your plastic, tins and cans.
-Do not squash them – squashing makes them harder for the machine to sort.
+• Don’t squash plastic, tins and cans – squashing makes them harder for the machine to sort.

-• Place all recycling materials loosely in your bins or bags so they can easily be collected or emptied.
+• Place all recycling items loosely in your bin or bag so they can easily be collected or emptied.

 Plastics